-For employees who, at the time of termination, are immediately entitled to receive an annuity under a state retirement program (notwithstanding an election to defer payment of the annuity), severance based on accumulated but unused sick leave is paid as a credit to the employee's account in the Health Care Savings Plan (see pages 53-54).

-- (c) Each employee who, at the time of termination is immediately entitled to receive an annuity under a state retirement program (notwithstanding an election to defer payment of the annuity) will receive an additional severance payment of \$250, to be paid as a credit to the employee's account in the Health Care Savings Plan.
-Employees are limited to receiving this \$250 benefit once during their total employment in the legislative branch. - (d) An employee who receives a credit in the Health Care Savings Plan must be paid an additional credit to the Health Care Savings Plan in an amount equal to the FICA taxes that would have been payable to the federal government by the appointing authority if the severance pay had been paid to the employee in cash. - (e) Amounts to be paid into the Health Care Savings Plan under (b) to (e) must total at least \$250; otherwise the amount, excluding FICA taxes, must be paid to the employee in cash. - (f) All severance-related pay is paid in cash to employees who are deceased at the time of payment. - (g) All severance payments based upon sick leave hours are calculated, as described above, by multiplying the number of hours by the applicable percentage and then by the rate of pay. - Reappointment to State Service.
+- (c) For employees who, at the time of termination, are immediately entitled to receive an annuity under a state retirement program (notwithstanding an election to defer payment of the annuity), severance based on-accumulated but unused sick leave is paid as a credit to the employee's account in the Health Care Savings Plan (see pages 56-57). - (d) Each employee who, at the time of termination is immediately entitled to receive an annuity under a state retirement program (notwithstanding an election to defer payment of the annuity) will receive an additional severance payment of \$250, to be paid as a credit to the employee's account in the Health Care Savings Plan.
+Employees are limited to receiving this \$250 benefit once during their total employment in the legislative branch. - (e) An employee who receives a credit in the Health Care Savings Plan must be paid an additional credit to the Health Care Savings Plan in an amount equal to the FICA taxes that would have been payable to the federal government by the appointing authority if the severance pay had been paid to the employee in cash. - (f) Amounts to be paid into the Health Care Savings Plan under (b) to (e) must total at least \$250; otherwise the amount, excluding FICA taxes, must be paid to the employee in cash. - (g) All severance-related pay is paid in cash to employees who are deceased at the time of payment. - (h) All severance payments based upon sick leave hours are calculated, as described above, by multiplying the number of hours by the applicable percentage and then by the rate of pay. - Reappointment to State Service.
 Should any employee who has received severance pay be subsequently reappointed to state service, eligibility for future severance pay is computed upon the difference between the amount of accumulated but unused sick leave restored to the employee's credit at the time the employee was reappointed and the amount of accumulated but unused sick leave at the time of the employee's subsequent eligibility for severance pay. - Exclusion from Retirement Deductions/Benefits.
 Severance pay and the liquidation of accrued vacation leave are excluded from retirement deductions and from any calculations in retirement benefits. - Unpaid Leave Upon Separation.
-Unpaid leave may not be used upon separation from legislative service to extend employer paid insurance coverage.
+Unpaid leave may not be used upon separation from legislative service to extend employer paid insurance coverage. - Severance not paid on additional sick leave.
+Severance is not paid on unused additional sick leave granted to an employee for Emergency Sick Leave during widespread illness, Sick